Serenity (given name)

 The name has risen in popularity in the United States in recent years.
-It has ranked among the top 500 names given to newborn American girls since 2000 and among the top 100 names for newborn girls since 2009.
+It has ranked among the top 500 names given to newborn American girls since 2000 and ranked among the top 100 names for newborn girls between 2009 and 2022.
+It peaked in popularity in 2013, when it was the 52nd most popular name for American girls born in that year.
 It is a name that is notably more commonly used by whites in rural states of the United States compared with those in more urban areas.
+Serenity was one of the five most popular names given to girls born to Black mothers in the United States state of Virginia in 2023.
+While the name was in use prior to 2002, it increased in use following the debut of the 2002 American science fiction television series Firefly, which featured a spaceship named Serenity, and the 2005 movie sequel Serenity.
+The name might also have increased in use due to its similarity in sound to the popular name Sarah or because it ends in the letter y like other names that were popular in the 1990s.